 Who We Are

-The Health Equity Collective (“Collective”) is a systems coalition dedicated to improving care coordination for non-medical drivers of health in the Greater Houston region.
-The Collective has over 1500 members representing 325 health systems, payers, social service organizations, and academic institutions.
+The Coalition for Connected Care (CCC) is a systems coalition dedicated to enhancing care coordination for non-medical drivers of health in the Greater Houston region.
+The Coalition has over 1,500 members representing 325 health systems, payers, social service organizations, and academic institutions.
+The Coalition brings these groups together under a shared plan.

 The Center for Health Equity serves as the backbone organization, anchoring this collective impact effort.